rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

     Play wav file "alarm"  Run program "sendtext"
 </pre>
 <br>
 Write a daily log file.
-(This may be redundant, as the MQTT plug-in has logging capability in other forms, but shows what can be done.)
+(This may be redundant, as the MQTT Plug-in has logging capability in other forms, but shows what can be done.)
 <pre>
 Options: Standard, All.